PJUllrich/ogi/README.md

 And that's it!
 You can test this by navigating to the route manually or by using a browser extension that previews OpenGraph information for a website.

+## Caveats

+### How to add Fonts and Images

+Typst has access to system fonts, as well as fonts in directories specified by the `extra_fonts` option.
+If a font is unavailable, Typst will fallback to a `serif` font, unless you set `fallback: false` on a `#text`.
+In this case Typst will simply not render the text at all.

+It is recommended to bundle fonts with your application.
+The example above places fonts in the `priv/typst/fonts` directory, and images and other file resources in `priv/typst`.

+### Don't use variable fonts

+When adding fonts, make sure to add non-variable fonts (e.g. `FiraSans-Bold.tff` and `FiraSans-SemiBold.tff` etc.) instead of variable fonts (e.g. `FiraSans.tff`) because *Typst does not support variable fonts* ([yet](https://github.com/typst/typst/issues/185))!
+If you add a variable font, Typst will always render the same font weight.

 ## Configuration

 Currently, OGI supports the following configurations: